|COVID-19 Juvenile Division Instructions|

 Divisional Static Zoom Meeting

-When joining the hearing, all parties will be placed in a waiting room until admitted by the by the Court.
+When joining the hearing, all parties will be placed in a waiting room until admitted by the Court.

 Dial by your location: